 Housing Act 1996

-- Making it easier for leaseholders to challenge unreasonable service charges by taking their freeholders to the LVT.
-If they are ruled as fair then they are subsequently payable, if they remain in dispute then under s81 (restriction of termination of tenancy for failure to pay service charges), until it has been established that the charges are reasonable (by agreement, admission of the leaseholder or by the decision of a court or tribunal), the freeholder is prevented from forfeiting the lease.
-However, under s82 of the Act, by granting notice under s146 of the Law of Property Act 1925 the landlord would be indicating that whilst he has elected to forfeit the lease, such a notice has to contain certain information drawing to the attention of the tenant the effect and provisions of s81.
+- Making it easier or leaseholders to challenge unreasonable service charges by taking their freeholders to the LVT (which is now the First Tier Tribunal).
+If they are ruled as fair then they are payable, if they stay in dispute then under s81 of the Act (restriction of termination of tenancy for failure to pay service charges), until it has been established that the charges are reasonable (by agreement, admission of the leaseholder or by the decision of a court or tribunal), the freeholder is prevented from forfeiting the lease.
+However, under s82 of the Act (notice under s146 of the Law of Property Act 1925: restrictions on and relief against forfeiture of leases and underleases) the landlord would be indicating that whilst he has elected to forfeit the lease, such a notice has to contain certain information drawing to the attention of the tenant the effect and provisions of s81.

-- It provided a right for leaseholders to appoint a surveyor to require landlords to provide access to buildings, accounts and other documents, in turn enforceable by court order.
-This is a direct follow-on from the right of leaseholders to obtain a management audit in the 1993 Act.
+- Leaseholders are able to appoint a surveyor to get landlords to give access to buildings, accounts and other documents, in turn enforceable by court order.
+This is a direct follow-on from the right of leaseholders to get a management audit in the 1993 Act.